nicholalexander/that_aboutness/_posts/2017-12-08-shoes_for_rainbows.md

 categories:
 authors: nichol
 tags: shoes rainbows code
-blurb: A Rainbow In Shoes - A walk through of writting a litte Shoes app to make a rainbow.
+blurb: A walk through of writting a litte Shoes app to make a rainbow.
 ---
 I recently started working with [Shoes](http://shoesrb.com) as part of making a game and being inspired to do so by some talks at RubyConf.
 Shoes is an awesome little toolkit for making GUI interfaces for your code, written in Ruby.
 I also recently had need to make a rainbow using Shoes and thought it might be a helpful exercise to write up my process to share with you.